 However, after we arrived and as the night wore on, I realized I felt surprisingly comfortable.
 In fact, I couldn’t remember the last time I had been out and felt so incredibly weightless.
 Initially, I did feel (facially) underdressed, slightly insecure, and even a tad embarrassed, but gradually an amazing sensation began to take hold as I realized Kaitlyn was still laughing at my jokes (bless her), and I even felt comparably at ease surrounded by my fellow drinkers and diners.

-I didn’t have to worry about mid-meal touch-ups, a smudged lip post-tequila shot (not something I’d typically advise on a Tuesday night), or even frizzy strands (I had slicked my hair up into simple topknot.)
+I didn’t have to worry about mid-meal touch-ups, a smudged lip post-tequila shot (not something I’d typically advise on a Tuesday night), or even frizzy strands (I had slicked my hair up into a simple topknot.)
 Relieved and refreshed, I went home that night with a full, happy sensation of satisfaction.
 No, nothing earth-shattering happened, but I did take a baby step in a healing, healthy direction.

 I still plan to wear makeup when I go out, but now it doesn’t feel like an all-or-nothing necessity.
 While before I might have turned down a social invitation if I didn’t feel up to the prep itself, I can now use this experiment as a tool in my ever-increasing repertoire.